 1979: The Concerts for the People of Kampuchea benefit premiered at London’s Hammersmith Odeon.
 The four-day concert event featured Paul McCartney, the Who, Queen, the Clash, Elvis Costello, Rockpile, the Specials, and more.

-Abdul “Duke” Fakir, founding member of the Four Tops, was born in Detroit, MI in 1935.
+Abdul “Duke” Fakir, singer and founding member of the Four Tops, was born in Detroit, MI in 1935.

 Bob Carpenter, keyboardist and accordionist for the Nitty Gritty Dirt Band, was born in Philadelphia, PA in 1946.